It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 I have hired professionals to manage my accounting and tax returns, draft legal contracts, teach me about online business, and write copy for my website, to name just a few examples.

-It’s reassuring to know that my business’s legal and financial components have been set up right from the beginning and has meant that I’ve avoided a lot of stress and worry.
+It’s reassuring to know that my business’s legal and financial components have been set up right from the beginning, and it has meant that I’ve avoided a lot of stress and worry.

 And what I’ve learned is the importance of investing in the right tool for the stage of business that you’re in.

-There’s no point in paying for the best system or the plan with the greatest number of features if you will not use them.
+There’s no point in paying for the best system or the plan with the greatest number of features if you do not use them.

 It’s much more cost-effective to start with entry-level marketing tools and systems and upgrade as your business grows.